Creating website and blogging in Org mode

 (re-search-backward "<\\/title>")

-The cursor being at the beginning of the match, it inserts the text in suffix to the buffer immediately after the last character of the original document's title and saves the modified buffer.
+The cursor being at the beginning of the match, it inserts the text in suffix

-(write-region 1 (point-max) html-file))))
+(insert suffix) (write-region 1 (point-max) html-file))))

 Then, I define two wrappers for this function because I want to add a different suffix depending on whether the page is a content page or a blog post.

-(plist-get plist :publishing-directory) t "\\.html$")))
+(defun add-suffix-to-html-title-for-pages (plist) (add-suffix-to-html-title " - Marek Felšöci" (directory-files (plist-get plist :publishing-directory) t "\\.html$")))

-The wrapper add-suffix-to-html-title-for-blog-posts calls the original function add-suffix-to-html-title when exporting blog posts and adds the suffix ‘ - Marek's blog’ to the titles of blog posts.
+suffix ‘ - Marek's blog’ to the titles of blog posts.

-(plist-get plist :publishing-directory) t "\\.html$")))
+(defun add-suffix-to-html-title-for-blog-posts (plist) (add-suffix-to-html-title " - Marek's blog" (directory-files (plist-get plist :publishing-directory) t "\\.html$")))

 These functions are called completion functions as they are triggered after publishing [8].